codenameyau/docker-examples/README.md

 ## Anchore
 Anchore is a tool that can be integrated with the CI/CD pipeline to automate the process of checking for security vulnerabilities in a Docker image.
+As a safe precaution it is better to bump the amount of memory in your docker settings to around 4GB.

 You can run the script as a quick scan:

 ```
 curl -s https://ci-tools.anchore.io/inline_scan-latest | bash -s -- -d ./Dockerfile image:latest